Anderson-Lai/ib-notes/slchemistry/memorize.md

 ## Special Suffixes
 for small compounds that do not include a number, add an 'an' before the suffix
+alcohol - ol -> anol
-aldehyde - an -> anal
+aldehyde - al -> anal
 ketone - one -> anone

 ## Special Compounds